-Record that the competitor was asked whether sufficient time had been given for preparation, and whether there was any objection to the composition of the committee, noting the answers given.
+or conclusions.
+These are confidential, and their publication could give rise to legal preparation, and whether there was any objection to the composition of the committee, noting the answers given.
 Advise also (if different), the national authorities of the competitor and of the boat owner.
-It is recommended you use follow the guidance in Appendix J [] (tick)
+It is recommended you use follow the guidance in Appendix J [ ] (tick)